 It’s unfortunate, and I realize that.
-I also accept the following forms of payment that don’t have an additional fee: personal checks, money orders, Western Union, buckets of quarters (not really.
-Well, okay, maybe.
-You would probably have to email me about that one.)
+I also accept the following forms of payment that don’t have an additional fee: personal checks; money orders; Western Union; buckets of quarters.

 I have other questions (and now I’m a little worried about those carrier pigeons.)
 How can I get a hold of you?